slamora/brackets-wiki/Troubleshooting.md

 ##Permissions

-If Brackets won't launch, check the permissions of the main executable files (`bin/mac/Brackets.app/Contents/MacOS/Brackets` on Mac).
-On Mac OS X and Cygwin on Windows, they should be: `drwxr-xr-x`.
+If Brackets won't launch, check the permissions of the main executable files (e.g. using `ls -l`).
+On Mac:
+* `bin/mac/Brackets.app` should be `drwxr-xr-x`
+* `bin/mac/Brackets.app/Contents/MacOS/Brackets` should be `-rwxr-xr-x`

 To fix permissions, use a command like `chmod +x bin/mac/Brackets.app/Contents/MacOS/Brackets`.

 Some archiving programs, such as [Keka](http://www.kekaosx.com/en/) don't appear to preserve file permissions when unarchiving zip files.
 (More info [here](https://github.com/adobe/brackets/issues/1158)).
 If you run into this issue on Mac, try to unarchive the zip file by using Finder.